Tornado3P9/installscript-linux/multiple_python_versions.md

    - Open a terminal.
    - Run the command `python<version>` to use a specific Python version.
 For example, to use Python 3.8, you would run `python3.8`.

-Some Python versions may not be available in the default Ubuntu repositories.
+Note: Some Python versions may not be available in the default Ubuntu repositories.
 In such cases, you can use alternative methods like using a package manager like `pyenv` or manually installing from source.

+## pyenv
-With 'pyenv', you can install and manage different versions of Python, set a global Python version, and specify a Python version for a specific project.
+With `pyenv`, you can install and manage different versions of Python, set a global Python version, and specify a Python version for a specific project.
 It also provides a plugin system that allows you to extend its functionality.

-Here's an example of how 'pyenv' can be used:
+Here's an example of how `pyenv` can be used:

-1. Install 'pyenv':
+1. Install `pyenv`:
    ```bash
    $ git clone https://github.com/pyenv/pyenv.git ~/.pyenv
    $ echo 'export PYENV_ROOT="$HOME/.pyenv"' >> ~/.bashrc